Application Deadline for Spring 2024 Travel: November 3, 2023

 PIRE funding is available for eight (8) students in summer and two (2) students in the academic year.
-In addition, thanks to the generosity of The College of the Liberal Arts (CLA), four (4) grants for summer and one (1) grant for the academic year will be available each year of the grant at the same level of support to fund research for international graduate students working within the College of Liberal Arts and who are affiliated to the Center for Language Science.
+In addition, thanks to the generosity of The College of the Liberal Arts (CLA), four (4) grants for summer and one (1) grant for the academic year will be available each year of the grant at the same level of support to fund research for international graduate students working within the College of the Liberal Arts and who are affiliated to the Center for Language Science.
 Tuition for PIRE and CLA-like PIRE students must be covered by the department to which the student is affiliated.

-International partners institutions include University of Edinburgh (UK), University of Granada (Spain), Jagiellonian University (Poland), Radboud University Nijmegen (the Netherlands), University of Groningen (the Netherlands), Technical University Braunschweig (Germany), University of Antioquia (Colombia), Universidad Nacional Autónoma (Mexico), Beijing Normal University (China), and University of Hong Kong (China).
+International partners institutions include University of Edinburgh (UK), University of Granada (Spain), Jagiellonian University (Poland), Radboud University Nijmegen (the Netherlands), University of Groningen (the Netherlands), Technical University Braunschweig (Germany), Universidad Nacional Autónoma (Mexico), Beijing Normal University (China), and University of Hong Kong (China).
 US partners include Gallaudet University, Haskins Laboratories, University of Florida, University of Illinois (Urbana-Champaign), University of New Mexico, University of Puerto Rico, and University of South Carolina.
 In addition, students interested in collaborating with PIRE faculty at UC Irvine, where our PIRE grant is also located, are asked to contact Judith Kroll to discuss opportunities to develop collaborations with UCI faculty and PIRE partners.

 For students traveling in the summer, funding will cover airfare, lodging, meals, and some research expenses.
 For students traveling in the fall or spring, funding will cover stipend for the semester of travel, as well as airfare, lodging, and some research expenses.
 Tuition must be covered by the department to which the student is affiliated.